$Z_2$ topological signature of the optical bound on maximal Berry curvature: Application to two-dimensional time-reversal symmetric insulators

 In TRS systems, the total Chern number of the occupied bands is always zero.
-However, one can project the manifold of occupied bands onto different topological sections.
-For instance, one can utilize the spin projection operator, $P({\bf k})\hat{s}_zP({\bf k})$ \cite{Prodan09,Prodan10,Sheng11,Li13,Lin24}, to separate the occupied bands into spin-up and spin-down sections, each of which has a defined Chern number.
-Here, $P(\mathbf{k})$ is the projection operator of occupied bands and $\hat{s}_z$ is the (pseudo) spin operator.
-Consequently, the integrated TDI ~\eqref{eq:e2} is adapted as follows:
+However, one can project the occupied bands onto different topological sections.
+Consequently, the integrated TDI Eq.
+(9) is adapted as follows:

 where $\mathcal{N}_{s}$ represents the topological number in different sections (see SM \cite{supp} for more details).
-It is important to note that QV is a robust geometric invariant that remains independent of gauge and basis transformations.
-However, only in certain bases, the topological number can be recovered, as the $Z_{2}$ invariant cannot be measured directly.
-Fortunately, by utilizing data from optical response measurements—specifically, the optical bound—one can obtain the topological signals, which we will explore further below.
+For instance, one can utilize the spin projection operator, $P({\bf k})\hat{s}P({\bf k})$ \cite{Prodan09,Prodan10,Sheng11,Li13,Lin24}, to separate the occupied bands into spin-up and spin-down sections, each of which has a defined Chern number.
+Here $P(\mathbf{k})$ is the projection operator of occupied bands and $\hat{s}$ is the (pseudo) spin operator.
+As a result, $\mathcal{N}_{s}$ becomes the spin Chern number $C_{\pm}$ \cite{Prodan09,Prodan10,Sheng11,Li13,Lin24} in the case of TIs/TCIs.
+It is important to note that the quantum metric is a robust geometric quantity that is always non-vanishing.
+In contrast, topological invariants such as the Chern number and the $Z_2$ invariant vanish in TIs and HOTIs, respectively, and cannot be measured directly.
+Fortunately, by utilizing data from optical response measurements—specifically, the optical bound—one can obtain topological signals, which we will explore further below.